jufashpfy/DataViz-Resources/README.md

 - Date array series generator - to make UTC timestamp series strings and arrays [fiddle](http://jsfiddle.net/5dsb9ocj/)

 ## Insights into data
-- [Cameron Davidson Pilon's Probabilistic Programming and Bayesian Methods for Hackers](https://camdavidsonpilon.github.io/Probabilistic-Programming-and-Bayesian-Methods-for-Hackers/) Accessible introduction Bayesien inference and Python introduction with code samples
+- [Cameron Davidson Pilon's Probabilistic Programming and Bayesian Methods for Hackers](https://camdavidsonpilon.github.io/Probabilistic-Programming-and-Bayesian-Methods-for-Hackers/) If you just need the idea of the kinds of probability and uncertainty there are in data, read the introduction
 - [Data Origami](http://dataorigami.net/) - CDP's Data analysis screencasts